[Acoustic Guitar Chords] > How to Play the G Chord: Easy Tutorial and Chord Charts

 - A concrete plan to help you get to where you want on your guitar journey!

-Watch this FREE guitar class for three secrets to learn guitar faster in just 10 minutes a day.
+Watch this FREE guitar class for three secrets to learning guitar faster in just 10 minutes a day.

 Tony explains the sound board in such simple terms making my learning experience much more enjoyable.
 Tony supports my lessons I take locally as my “old School “ instructor sometimes explains things a bit over my head (not throwing him under the bus lol).
 Thank you from a retired guy who picked up a guitar in the summer of 2017 for the 1st time, and loves the challenge of music 🎶